 FDA Warning | Gastrointestinal perforation or fistula, arterial thromboembolic events, hypertension, proteinuria, ovarian failure, infusion reactions, posterior reversible encephalopathy syndrome |

-Get Help NowIn some cancers, including mesothelioma, it is commonly used in combination with other chemotherapy drugs such as a cisplatin-based chemotherapy regimen.
+It is used in combination with other chemotherapy drugs such as a cisplatin-based chemotherapy regimen.
 Some clinicians have also combined bevacizumab with a second-line chemotherapeutic agent called gemcitabine.

-Bevacizumab commonly causes minor side effects such as dizziness, dry mouth, fatigue, heartburn and loss of appetite.
+Bevacizumab may cause dizziness, dry mouth, fatigue, heartburn and loss of appetite.
 In rare cases, it may cause severe side effects such as blood clots in the lungs, hemorrhaging, holes in the stomach and low white blood cell count.
 These potentially deadly complications are most common when it is used in conjunction with a chemotherapy drug.

 A study of clinical trial results revealed that patients treated with bevacizumab and chemotherapy are 1.5 times more likely to die because of treatment complications than patients treated with chemotherapy alone.

-A 2008 study tested the effects of bevacizumab with chemotherapy in 24 mesothelioma patients who previously underwent other treatments with no positive results.
+A 2008 study tested the effects of bevacizumab with chemotherapy in 24 mesothelioma patients.
+They previously underwent other treatments with no positive results.

 The combination was successful in slowing disease progression in half of patients.
 Overall, patients lived a median of 5.8 months after being treated with the drug.
 Researchers reported that it was well-tolerated and warranted further study.